Adaptive numerical designs for the calibration of computer codes: Adaptive designs for calibration

-\begin{Rem} In some works, calibration consists in minimizing a gap between the code outputs and the available field measurements, such as $SS(\ms{\theta})$ \citep{Wong14} or a weighted sum of squares like (\ref{MCP}) \citep{Joseph09}.
-For our part, the EI criterion applied to $SS(\ms{\theta})$ is just a circuitous way to efficiently build $\mb{D}_N$ for Bayesian calibration. \end{Rem}

 \paragraph*{EGO algorithms} Algorithm $1$ corresponds to an exact EGO algorithm based on Equation (\ref{EI_calib}).
-It aims at identifying the input locations $(\mb{x}_f^i,\ms{\theta}^{\star})\in\mb{X}_f\times\mathcal{T}$ which will be added up sequentially to an initial design $\mb{D}_0$ for $N$ iterations.
+It aims to identify the input locations $(\mb{x}^f_i,\ms{\theta}^{\star})\in\mb{X}^f\times\mathcal{T}$ which will be added up sequentially to an initial design $\mb{D}_0$ for $M$ iterations.
 Algorithm $2$ is a one at time algorithm and should be understood as an approximation of Algorithm $1$.

 \hrule Algorithm $1$ \nobreak \hrule \textbf{Initialization}